 - Overspending – This is probably the main reason why people are so afraid of credit cards.
 They’ve probably heard stories where people end up paying high-interest rates just by using credit cards.
 It’s true!
 It can happen if you’re not careful enough in tracking your purchases and paying your loans on time.

 - Annual Fees & Other Hidden Charges – Some credit cards, especially business cards, come with annual fees.
 There are also other fees like balance transfer fees and late payment fees.
 The fees would usually depend on the card you applied for.
+However, there are lots of no-annual-fee cards in the market which are perfect for beginners.

 - Limited Acceptance – Unfortunately, some stores still don’t accept credit cards, and even if they do, they only accept major credit cards like Visa and Mastercard.
 Unlike debit cards, you can’t use credit cards to withdraw at ATMs either.